Have a Question?

 * Indicates undergraduate student author.

-K. P. Tucker and C. E. Moran (in press) More than just pulling weeds: A case study of engaging upper-division Conservation Biology students in Service-Learning.
-Experiential Learning and Teaching in Higher Education
+K. P. Tucker and C. E. Moran (2018) More than just pulling weeds: A case study of engaging upper-division Conservation Biology students in Service-Learning.
+Experiential Learning and Teaching in Higher Education: A Journal for Engaged Educators.
+2(1): 47–56. [link]

 H. S. Guttman*, S. Youngren, and K. P. Tucker (2016) Environmental microbial community analysis methods as applied to bioremediation.
 BIOS.
 87(3):85-95 [link]